xaroth8088/estimator/README.md

 All team members move cards around simultaneously.
 Each team member simply puts a card in the column they think it should be.
 If you disagree with its placement, just move it!

-If a card moves around a lot, move it to the '?' bucket.
+If a card moves around a lot (at least enough to turn red), move it to the '?' bucket.

 Once the team stops moving cards around, proceed to Phase 2.